AstroCaden/XMM-Quasar/notes/known_limitations.md

 Will be completed once pipeline is completed.
+For now see bottom of README.md